bytecodeman/IP2Name/readme.md

 All other lines in the configuration file are ignored.

-If you are not using analog as your log file analyzer, the following can be used as a sample configuration file:
+The following can be used as a sample configuration file:

     # Start of Sample Configuration File for RDNSLOGS